Cookie preferences

 Night DrivingWell-lit, safePoorly lit, not recommended

 For the vast majority of travellers, the PLUS highway is the clear choice.
 It's faster, safer, and more predictable.
-The old trunk road (Federal Route 1) through Tanjung Malim, Slim River, and Bidor offers a nostalgic, kampung-style experience with zero tolls, but the journey takes roughly double the time due to single-lane sections, traffic lights, and slow-moving commercial vehicles.
-The trunk road is best reserved for travellers with a full day to spare who enjoy discovering small-town Malaysia at a leisurely pace.
+The old trunk road (Federal Route 1) through Tanjung Malim, Slim River, and Bidor offers a nostalgic, kampung-style experience with zero tolls — but the journey takes roughly double the time due to single-lane sections, traffic lights, and slow-moving commercial vehicles.
+Reserve it for travellers with a full day to spare who enjoy discovering small-town Malaysia at a leisurely pace.

 What to Eat in Ipoh